Getting started with Flow Capture Basics

 Transcode to MXF

 Typically used with our Immediates workflow, this allows files that are uploaded into a Folder to be transcoded into DNxHD36 or 45 formats alongside the standard playback files we create.
-They won't be viewable within Moxion, but they can be made available for editorial teams who need something of better quality or that's more compatible with their timeline.
-Higher bitrate DNxHD options are not available because the proxies files we get from QTAKE (or other methods) are not of sufficient bitrate to warrant DNxHD115 or 175 quality.
+They won't be viewable within Flow Capture, but they can be made available for editorial teams who need something of better quality or that's more compatible with their timeline.

 Original files that you upload to make use of transcoding to MXF will need to have a resolution of either 1920x1080 or 1280x720.